g4eml/Langstone/README.md

 ./install.sh
 ```

 The initial build can take some time, however it does not need any user input, so go and make a cup of coffee and keep an eye on the touchscreen.
-When the build is finished the Pi will reboot and start-up with the Langstone Transceiver
+When the build is finished the Pi will reboot and start-up with the Langstone Transceiver.
+If it does not appear to be working see the file 'Debugging Notes.txt' for some things to look at.